 So we begin to build a picture of the heart as a governing rhythm that regulates and commands the entire function of the body.
 And this is exactly how I see the energy of the heart moving through all of the interrelated energy systems.
 It acts as the gentle, wise, passionate and compassionate conductor of your entire orchestra.
-The HeartMath Institute is doing a vital and wonderful job of educating people about the ways in which they can help understand and balance their heart energies and we will explore more of their concept of Heart Coherence in the upcoming blogs.
+The HeartMath Institute is doing a vital and wonderful job of educating people about the ways in which they can help understand and balance their heart energies.

-So, I’m going to leave you with a simple energy medicine exercise to help balance your heart rhythms.
-It is called ‘The Peaceful Heart’ and you can do it with me on my youtube video.
+I’m going to leave you with a simple energy exercise to help balance your heart rhythms.
+It is called ‘The Peaceful Heart’ and the step by step instructions are below.

 Bring your first two fingers and your thumb together in each hand to form a three-fingered notch.
 With one hand place your fingers in the centre of your chest (a midpoint in the sternum).
 This activates the heart energy as well as connecting deep into the endocrine system.